cardboard-iguana/cardboard-iguana.com/log/2022-04-27-itprotv-comptia-security-plus.md

 * Repeatability
 * Reproducibility

-(It's not clear here what the difference between "repeatability" and "reproducibility" is here...)
+(It's not clear here what the difference between "repeatability" and "reproducibility" is here…)

 Software/Hardware lifecycle components:

 * End of Life
 * End of Service

 Note that EOS (when security patches are no longer available) comes *after* EOL (when the system is no longer sold or actively supported).
-Note that increasingly EOL = EOS (for example, with Chrome OS devices), but this is not *always* true (Windows...).
+Note that increasingly EOL = EOS (for example, with Chrome OS devices), but this is not *always* true (Windows…).

 PPRR risk management model for third-party & supply chain risk: